An aphrodisiac symbol of fertility

 In support of small farmers

 There is much to say about a company like Carol’s.
 They raise what are called heirloom breeds of hens in small flocks at multiple farms throughout the northeastern United States.
 Not only are they keeping less known breeds alive but they’re raising these egg layers in a humane fashion that results in greater nutrition.

 As we said, not all eggs are created equal.
 Most eggs sold today come from one of two breeds.
-The chickens are typically fed hormones and antibiotics and a fairly standard diet.
+The chickens are sometimes fed antibiotics and a fairly standard diet.
 They often live in cages and get little to no exercise.

-However these heirloom eggs come from chickens who are not only free range, they’re raised without antibiotics and hormones.
+However these heirloom eggs come from chickens who are not only free-range, they’re raised without antibiotics.
 In addition, the chickens eat a rich and varied diet.

 Most interestingly, studies show that eggs from brown hens have higher mineral content than those from white hens.
 Although the nutritional difference is likely to make much of an impact on your overall health, isn’t it nice to know that you’re eating the eggs of happy, hormone-free chickens?

 Are the eggs really blue?

 Yes, an order of heirloom eggs from Carol’s really includes blue eggs!
 The blue heirloom eggs come from Andean Blue hens.
 They are from a breed whose line can be followed all the way back to the 16th century.
 Interestingly, these hens have fully feathered faces, to protect them from harsh winters.
 Although they come from the Andes, they’re well-suited to New England farming life.

 However, a basket of heirloom eggs from Carol’s may also include pink–yes pink–eggs, olive green and brown eggs.